fbpx

 METAdrasi’s Role

-Unaccompanied minors often face prolonged stays in detention centres due to the lack of adults both willing and able to escort them between locations.
-In response, METAdrasi has established a network of trained child escorts throughout Greece.
+As unaccompanied minors used to face prolonged stays in detention centres due to the lack of adults both willing and able to escort them between locations, METAdrasi established in 2011 a network of trained child escorts throughout Greece.
 A “flexible group of escorts” consist of social workers and interpreters, who are selected according to the language spoken by the minor in need of support.

 Apart from safe transfer by averting any smuggler attempts to approach the children, the latter are also thoroughly informed as to the dangers they might encounter should they leave the reception center (e.g. physical abuse, rape, organ trafficking) and where to seek help in case anything happens.
 They are also informed as to their rights and the benefits of the accommodation facilities to which we escort them (e.g. courses of Greek language, athletic activities).

-As the demand for escort services rises, METAdrasi has responded by expanding its escort programme.
+As the need for escort services evolve, METAdrasi has responded by expanding its escort programme.
 METAdrasi provides escort services in compliance with the Dublin III Convention, often escorting children from the one accommodation centre to the other, or to the Asylum Service in Attiki.

 In 2017, METAdrasi expanded its escort services and instituted escorting missions for vulnerable adults.